andrediascosta/swagger-cli/README.md

 swagger-cli bundle [options] <file>

 Options:
     -o, --outfile <file>         The output file

-    -r, --dereference           Fully dereference all $ref pointers
+    -r, --dereference[="ignore"] Fully dereference all $ref pointers (ignore is used to ignore circular refs)

     -f, --format <spaces>        Formats the output using the given number of spaces (the default is 2 spaces)

     -t, --type <filetype>        Defines the output file type.
 The valid values are: json, yaml (the default is JSON)

     -w, --wrap <column>          Set the line length for YAML strings (the default is no wrapping)
 ```